That timeless phrase has resonated for generations – and never was it more apt than in the case of the late, great Glyn Pardoe.

 Arguably, one of the unsung heroes of City’s iconic, golden era of the late 1960/early 1970s, the left back was the very personification of the ingredients that helped underpin that great side assembled by Joe Mercer and Malcolm Allison.

 Add to that his humble attitude, hard-working ethic, and willingness to always adapt to the needs of the team – and you had one serious player.

-But Glyn, the cousin of Alan Oakes, another yeoman of City’s late 60s and early 70 guard, also has a unique extra distinction that marks him out in the Club’s proud and distinguished history.
+But Glyn, the cousin of Alan Oakes, another yeoman of City’s late 60s and early 70 guard, also carried a unique extra distinction that marks him out in the Club’s proud and distinguished history.

 It’s a proud, remarkable record and one, given Pardoe’s extraordinary achievement, that is unlikely to be ever broken.

 Incredibly, Glyn was just 15 years and 341 days old when he made his City bow against Birmingham City back on April 11th, 1962.

 As occasions go, it wasn’t an especially auspicious one for a struggling City, with the visitors running out 4-1 victors at Maine Road.

 But for a young Pardoe, it was a day he would never forget.

 “Birmingham City, April 1962.
 Trevor Smith was their centre-half, and an England centre-half too, I remember that well,” Glyn recalled speaking in 2019.

 “I didn't do too bad actually.
 I thought I did alright, but we got hammered didn't we?